ErikBongers/math_parser-rs/README.md

 * Volume: `L, ml, gal, pt`

 ### Formats
-Like units, an output format can be specified with dot notaion.
+Like units, an output format can be specified with dot notation.
 ```
 123.dec; // 123 (default)
 123.hex; // 0x7B